-The Energy Union Task Force was announced as a key initiative under the Action Plan for Affordable Energy (action 5), adopted by the Commission in February 2025, and was launched right before the Energy Council of 16 June 2025.
+The Energy Union Task Force was announced before the Energy Council of 16 June 2025 as a key initiative under the Action Plan for Affordable Energy (action 5), which was adopted by the Commission in February 2025.

 Objective